pingcap/docs-cn/tiflash/tiflash-disaggregated-and-s3.md

     You can also use other S3-compatible object storage, such as [MinIO](https://min.io/).

-    The S3 APIs used by TiFlash are as follows:
+    TiFlash needs to use the following S3 APIs for accessing data.
+Make sure that TiFlash nodes in your TiDB cluster have the necessary permissions for these APIs.

     - PutObject
     - GetObject